tadd/int/README.md

 # Int

+An interval-arithmetic-ish library (with a terrible name).

+## Introduction

 Welcome to my new gem!
 In this directory, I'll find the files I need to be able to package up my Ruby library into a gem.
 Put my Ruby code in the file `lib/int`.
 To experiment with that code, run `bin/console` for an interactive prompt.